 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!

-- I haven’t had this “burn” problem often, but it has occurred and it is frustrating at first.
+- I haven’t had this “burn” problem often, but it has when first making my pressure cooker chili verde and it was frustrating.

 Don’t be alarmed, it’s usually false….okay unless there is smoke coming out. lol